 Many people find that they enjoy their possessions more when they only hold on to the items that bring them happiness.
 You’ll find that your life is better overall without clutter.

-The Perfect Time to Declutter
+When to Declutter

 Instead, plan on spending time decluttering before your move.
 If you schedule time for this task in advance, you’ll be better off on moving day.